cirne/ingestimator/README.md

 FROM Log SELECT rate(bytecountestimate()) SINCE 7 days ago
 ```

-## APM and Metrics.
+## Metrics (APM and Otherwise)
-When determining an "apples to apples" comparison of APM costs, we need to include the set of Metric data
+When determining an "apples to apples" comparison of APM costs to host-based pricing modesl, we need to include the set of Metric data
-that is coming from our APM agents.
+that is coming from our APM agents as part of the APM cost per host.
 We can see that metric data by querying:
 ```
 FROM Metric select bytecountestimate() where newrelic.source = 'agent'
 ```